 In the Big Brothers Big Sisters Workplace Mentoring program, students are matched one-to-one with a volunteer mentor.
-They meet in a group setting on site at GE Headquarters with other matches and a Program Coordinator.
+They meet in a group setting on site at Northern Trust Headquarters with other matches and a Program Coordinator.
 The goal of the program is to provide positive modeling and interaction between adults and children, character building and relationship development that leads to school and lifetime success.

 B.S.U. recognizes the black community both on and off campus and brings awareness of the black community to the entire student body.
 Students participate in cultural events, black history assemblies, fundraising events, and social gatherings.

 For beginners and advanced players alike, the season concludes with a tournament of champions.